imranfadhil/pp_portfolio/04_UK_CNS_30-7a/README.md

 *   **Rock Typing**: The Flow Zone Indicator (FZI) method is used to classify the reservoir into distinct rock types, or "hydraulic flow units."
 This method leverages the relationship between core porosity and permeability to identify zones with similar fluid flow characteristics.
     ![FZI on PORO PERM](static/30-7_fzi_poroperm.png)
+    > The Flow Zone Indicator (FZI) method was chosen to classify these heterogeneous sandstones into hydraulic flow units (HFUs).
+Based on the Kozeny-Carman equation, FZI groups rocks by pore-throat geometry rather than just lithology, providing a more accurate framework for predicting fluid flow.

 *   **Permeability Modeling**: A machine learning model is trained to predict permeability (PERM) along the entire logged interval.
     *   **Features**: The model uses a combination of raw well logs (e.g., GR, RHOB, NPHI) and derived petrophysical properties (VCLAY, PHIT, FZI) as input features.